Ash Manor School

 Ash Manor School is a comprehensive, community secondary school located in Manor Road, Ash, Surrey, England.
 Opened as Yeoman's Bridge School in 1948.
-The school was formed after a merger between two schools Yeomans Bridge and Robert Haining in 1986.
-There are 937 students.
+The school was formed after a merger between two schools in 1986: Yeomans Bridge and Robert Haining.
+There are approximately 1102 students.

 Standards

 During the last full inspection carried out by Ofsted at the school in December 2012, the inspectors judged the school to be Good.
 This grade was upheld in an Ofsted short inspection in March 2017.

 House system

-Ash Manor is divided into four Houses.
+Ash Manor is divided into five Houses.
 Each are known for their strong individual characteristics and competitiveness in sport.
-While the House colours have remained unchanged, the names of the Houses were originally the surnames of famous people from British History, they were: Brunel, Faraday, Wells and Newton.
+While the House colours have remained unchanged, the names of Houses—Phoenix, Sparta, Galileo, and Venture—were originally named after the surnames of famous people from British History, they were: Brunel, Faraday, Wells and Newton.
 The current names were picked via democratic vote by the students within each house and are: